Skip to content

 When you make a request for information for review purposes you must advise which decision is being reviewed and who is reviewing it.
 Usually this refers to a Workers' Compensation Regulator review of WorkCover's decision on a claim.

-For requests under these grounds we are able to release the Reason for Decision letter and the information that was used to make that decision.
+For requests on these grounds we are able to release the Reason for Decision letter and the information that was used to make that decision.
 The Workers' Compensation Regulator requests and receives a full copy of the file so they can make an informed decision.

 Privacy